 Photo of Natalie Dugan Natalie Dugan

-Natalie Dugan is an associate in the firm’s Washington, DC office and a member of the Data Privacy and Cybersecurity Practice Group as well as the International Trade Practice Group.
+Natalie Dugan is an associate in the firm’s Washington, DC office and a member of the Data Privacy and Cybersecurity Practice Group.

-Natalie advises clients on a broad range of privacy and cybersecurity issues, including…
+Natalie advises clients on a broad range of data privacy and cybersecurity issues and across industries.
+Natalie’s practice includes helping clients…

-Natalie Dugan is an associate in the firm’s Washington, DC office and a member of the Data Privacy and Cybersecurity Practice Group as well as the International Trade Practice Group.
+Natalie Dugan is an associate in the firm’s Washington, DC office and a member of the Data Privacy and Cybersecurity Practice Group.

 Photo of Libbie Canter Libbie Canter